-In July 1999, UPC completed a private placement bond offering consisting of \$800.0 million ten-year UPC 10.875% dollar Senior Notes due 2009, €300.0 million UPC 10.875% euro Senior Notes due 2009 and \$735.0 million aggregate principal amount of ten-year UPC 12.5% dollar Senior Discount Notes due 2009 were sold at 54.5% of face value amount yielding gross proceeds of \$400.7 million, and will accrue but not pay interest until February 2005.
+In July 1999, UPC completed a private placement bond offering consisting of \$800.0 million ten-year UPC 10.875% dollar Senior Notes due 2009, €300.0 million UPC 10.875% euro Senior Notes due 2009 and \$735.0 million aggregate principal amount of ten-year UPC 12.5% dollar Senior Discount Notes due 2009.
+The UPC 12.5% dollar Senior Discount Notes due 2009 were sold at 54.5% of face value amount yielding gross proceeds of \$400.7 million, and will accrue but not pay interest until February 2005.
 Interest payments on the UPC 10.875% dollar and euro Senior Notes due 2009 are due semi-annually, commencing February 1, 2000.
 In December 1999, UPC completed a registered exchange offering for these dollar and euro senior notes and dollar senior discount notes.
 Concurrent with the closing of the UPC July 1999 Senior Notes offering, UPC entered into a cross-currency swap, swapping the \$800.0 million UPC 10.875% dollar Senior Notes due 2009 into fixed and variable rate euro notes with a notional amount totaling €754.7 million.
 Of the euro notes, 50.0% have a fixed interest rate of 8.54% through August 1, 2004, thereafter switching to a variable interest rate of Euro Interbank Offer Rate ("EURIBOR") plus 4.15%.
 The remaining euro notes have a variable interest rate of EURIBOR plus 4.15% through August 1, 2009.
 The cross currency swap provides the bank with the right to terminate the swap at market-value commencing August 1, 2004 with the payment of a call premium equal to the call premium on the notes, which UPC would pay to the holders of the notes if the notes are called on or after August 1, 2004.
 As of June 30, 2002, the swap on these notes was unwound.
 UPC currently pays a fixed interest rate of 10.875% on the notional amount of \$800.0 million.
-The indentures governing these notes place certain liens, engage in certain transactions with affiliates, and sell certain assets or merge with or into other companies.
-UPC's obligations under these notes are subject to compromise and discharge in UPC's pending restructuring (see Note 2 and Note 3).
+The indentures governing these notes place certain limitations on UPC's ability, and the ability of its subsidiaries, to borrow money, issue capital stock, pay dividends in stock or repurchase stock, make investments, create certain liens, engage in certain transactions with affil